-In the past months, the Natural Language Processing field has witnessed several breakthroughs with transfer learning, namely ELMo, OpenAI Transformer, ULMFit and BERT.
-Pre-trained models derived from these techniques have been proven in achieving state-of-the-art results on a wide range of NLP problems.
-The use of pre-trained models come a long way since the introduction of word2vec and GloVe while these two approaches are considered as shallow in comparison.
+In the past months, the NLP field has witnessed several breakthroughs with transfer learning, namely ELMo, OpenAI Transformer, universal language model fine-tuning (ULMFiT), and BERT.
+Pretrained models derived from these techniques have achieved state-of-the-art results on a wide range of NLP problems.
+The use of pretrained models has come a long way since the introduction of Word2vec and GloVe, and these two approaches are now considered as shallow in comparison.

-As an example, I will walk through the codes/steps to fine tune a transfer learning model to achieve state-of-the-art accuracy (92%) on a real-world sentiment classification problem—the Amazon reviews dataset.
+David walks you through the codes and steps to fine-tune a transfer learning model so that it achieves state-of-the-art accuracy (92%) on a real-world sentiment classification problem—the Amazon reviews dataset.
 It takes just 1,000 samples of training data to produce a model that achieves similar performance to a fastText-based model trained on a full dataset of 3.6 million samples.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org